lemlac/mulem/docs/reference.md

 ## Expressions and Blocks

 A program is a sequence of expressions.
-Each expression is seperated by lines or grouped together on one line and delimitted with semicolons (`;`).
+Each expression is separated by lines or grouped together on one line and delimitted with semicolons (`;`).

 ```
 expr